morleym/furtive-handbook/docs/format-double-elim.md

 ![double elim bracket reset image](/img/format-guides/format-double-elimination-reset.png)

 Personally, I'm of the opinion that a double-elimination bracket is incomplete if it ends when two competitors have only lost once.
+The most blatant case is when grand finals is a rematch of two teams who previously met in Upper Bracket, because now the tournament could end with those teams effectively having a 1-1 record against each other.
 From that purist point of view, a grand final *must* have a bracket reset.
 **But**, I understand that some esports have established a standard of no-advantage grand finals due to impractical match lengths (e.g. [Overwatch League](https://www.ggrecon.com/articles/were-the-vancouver-titans-done-dirty)).
-Do what's right for your project, but be conscious of this debate and consider alternatives like single-elim in those cases.
+Do what's right for your project, but be conscious of this debate and consider alternatives like a single-elim finale in those cases.

 ### Pools

-As the number of competitors scales up, entirely-double-elimination competitions are usually represented not as a singular behemoth bracket, but as [Groups](/docs/concepts#groups--pools) (commonly called 'pools') feeding into a final bracket (or, sometimes, *another* stage of double-elimination groups).
+As the number of competitors scales up, entirely-double-elimination competitions are usually represented not as a singular behemoth bracket, but as [Groups](/docs/concepts#groupspools) (commonly called 'pools') feeding into a final bracket (or, sometimes, *yet another* stage of double-elimination groups).
 This is extremely prominent in large FGC/Smash tournaments.
 For example, if you have 128 competitors, then you can represent it as 8 pools of 16 competitors each.
 Then, you would take a number from each pool (let's say top 2) and advance those competitors to the next 'stage'.